pablo-schmeiser/Scholarizer/README.md

 <h3 align="center">Scholarizer</h3>

   <p align="center">
     A webplatform for scholars to find other scholars in their field of expertice.
-The key difference to other similar platform is Schloarizers differentiation between normal citations and self-citations aswell as the option to compare multiple scholars regarding multiple different metric.
+The key difference to similar platforms, is Schloarizers differentiation between normal citations and self-citations aswell as the option to compare multiple scholars regarding multiple different metric.
     <br />
     <a href="https://github.com/pablo-schmeiser/Scholarizer"><strong>Explore the docs »</strong></a>
     <br />